martasframos/Data-Projects/README.md

 **Outliers in Versicolor:** There are a few outliers in the Versicolor group, suggesting that some measurements fall outside the typical range.
 Identifying these outliers is crucial, as they may indicate variability within the species or measurement errors that could impact model performance.

-Box plots are essential for understanding the spread and center of the data, which can inform decisions on data preprocessing and model selection.
+Box plots are essential for understanding the spread and centre of the data, which can inform decisions on data preprocessing and model selection.
 The visualization provides a quick overview of the distribution characteristics, enabling us to make informed choices regarding feature transformations or the handling of outliers.

 ##### 2.1.5.
 KMeans Clustering

 To explore the natural groupings within the dataset, I applied K-Means clustering with three clusters (representing the three species).
-The clustering was visualized through a scatter plot based on sepal length and sepal width, colored by the cluster assignment.
+The clustering was visualized through a scatter plot based on sepal length and sepal width, coloured by the cluster assignment.

 A scatter plot visualizes the clusters based on sepal length and width.
 I evaluated the clustering using the silhouette score, which measured how well-separated the clusters were.
 The silhouette score for K-Means clustering was 0.55, indicating moderately well-defined clusters.